Students Gathering

 Individual Development Plan

 An Individual Development Plan (IDP) is a valuable planning document that gives students and scholars an opportunity to effectively set goals and identify career paths for the future.
 The planning process serves an ideal communication tool between student and mentor.
 IDPs help identify professional development needs and career objectives; this is of great benefit to students as it allows students to monitor their progress throughout their programs and/or appointments.
 Furthermore, it is important to note that Individual Development Plans are flexible.
-Graduate Education encourages students and scholars to revisit their plans as they see fit so that the best approach their career goals.
+The Graduate College encourages students and scholars to revisit and refine their plans regularly to meet their career goals.